All About RV Toilets – A Definitive Guide

 RV Toilet

 Most RVs on the market come standard with a gravity flush toilet.
 In fact, if there’s no mention of what kind of toilet an RV has, it’s a safe bet that it’s a gravity flush style.
-It’s the closest type of RV toilet to a residential plumbed-in toilet … But only in appearance.
+This type of RV toilet is the closest in appearance to a residential plumbed-in toilet… but only in appearance.

-Gravity flush toilets are either made of porcelain (in higher-end models), just like a residential toilet, or plastic.
+Gravity flush toilets are typically made of porcelain (in higher-end models), just like a residential toilet, or plastic.
 Most have a foot pedal flush that opens a hatch at the bottom of the bowl.
-The pedal also rinses the bowl with water when you’re all finished.
+The pedal also rinses the bowl with water when you’re finished.

 Pros of Gravity Flush Toilets: